GreatSealUSA/GreatSealUSA_Art/Experience_Pluribus_Project/Pluribus_Dollar_Bill_Handshake_Experience.md

 &nbsp;

 * "The mystery has been reduced to a set of concepts and ideas, and emphasizing these concepts and ideas can short-circuit the transcendent, connoted experience.
 An intense experience of mystery is what one has to regard as the ultimate religious experience.
-BILL MOYERS: There are many Christians who believe that; to find out who Jesus is, you have to go past" - Skywalking Lessons from SKywalker Ranch, California where the voices landed from the shore.
+BILL MOYERS: There are many Christians who believe that; to find out who Jesus is, you have to go past" - Skywalking Lessons from Skywalker Ranch, California where the voices landed from the shore.
 What are we gong to do today? https://www.youtube.com/watch?v=HqFFjoRnltg (1,182,407 views November 3, 2013)

 &nbsp;